Join me!

 How to Build a Vertical Garden

-First off, let me preface by saying building a three-tier raise bad that’s 20 ft long is not an easy task.
+First, let me preface by saying building a three-tier raised bed that’s 20 feet long is not easy.
 I’ll admit it was not cheap either.
 However, the cost and effort were more than worth it for the finished product.

 Woman harvesting chard from a vertical garden bed